(photo: one of many stovetop espresso units I own, this one is a classic, 4 cup, Bialetti)

 2. Fill the bottom of the unit with fresh, filtered, water (to the top of the bolt on the inside of the base).

-3. Fill the metal filter with ground espresso, making sure not to pack the grinds but simply filling the filter with enough ground coffee where a small mound is produced.
+3. Fill the metal filter with ground espresso, making sure not to pack the ground coffee but simply filling the filter with enough ground coffee where a small mound is produced.

 4. Insert the metal filter into the base and tightly screw the top unit to the bottom portion of the maker.